 Change the Registry

-Note: If there are multiple S-1-D folder with a long number sequence following, be careful to choose the right folder that has the .bak extension.
-First rename the one without .bak by adding .ba at the end and press Enter.
+Note: If there are multiple S-1-D folders with a long number sequence following, be careful to choose the right folder that has the .bak extension.
+First, rename the one without .bak by adding .ba at the end and press Enter.
 Then, remove the .bak on the other folder (this will be the one you will use).
 Finally, change .ba to .bak and press Enter.

 Delete the SID and create a new profile

-Click Advanced tab and then click Settings found in the User Profiles.
+- Click the Advanced tab and then click Settings found in the User Profiles.

 METHOD 3.
 CREATE A NEW USER ACCOUNT

-Restart computer and sign in with the new account details.
+- Restart the computer and sign in with the new account details.

 - Win System Crash